The 2026 Agency Benchmarks Report is here!

 Many of the best reporting examples we saw within our community featured a glossary of data definitions so clients understand the terminology contained within the report.
 For clients who are non-marketers, a glossary is an invaluable tool that can dramatically improve engagement with your reports.

-It’s a small addition that plays a vital role in:
+It’s a small addition that plays a vital role in transparency, better client feedback, and fewer awkward calls.

 A glossary breaks down key SEO terms and metrics, helping clients better understand the data in your report.
 Useful for newer or non-technical stakeholders.